arthurchoung/HOTDOG/README.md

 The first graphical Unix workstations seem to have been machines like the Sun-2 built with a 68010 and a custom MMU, and Apollo's crazy dual-68000 computer.
 The 68020 seems to have been one of the first viable CPU's for running Unix when paired with a 68851 MMU, with the 68030 being a better all-in-one design.
 The first versions of NeXTStep ran on a 68030.

 In the same time period, the 386 became available and was also an excellent CPU for running Unix.
 The first versions of Linux were written for this CPU.
-Although it was possible to run a Unix-like OS on a 80286 (such as QNX, Minix and Xenix) and a multitasking and memory-protected OS like OS/2, the 16-bit segmented design of the 80286 made it awkward, compared to using a fully 32-bit processor.
+Although it was possible to run a Unix-like OS on a 286 (such as QNX, Minix and Xenix) and a multitasking and memory-protected OS like OS/2, the 16-bit segmented design of the 286 makes it awkward, compared to using a fully 32-bit processor.

 It was even possible to run a Unix-like OS on the 8-bit 6809 (OS/9), so being able to run Unix is more a function of having features like an MMU and relocatable code, as opposed to raw processing power.

 So the focus is on having a GUI that does not waste too many CPU cycles or use too much RAM.
 The first GUI's for personal computers were mostly in the 16-bit era (such as Mac System 6, Amiga Workbench, Atari ST GEM, Windows 3.1).
-These are capable of running on a 68000 or 80286 with a minimal amount of RAM.
+These are capable of running on a 68000 or 286 with a minimal amount of RAM.

 Windows 95 officially requires a 386DX, which is a 32-bit CPU.
 The colorized version of Mac System 7 requires a 68020, which is a 32-bit CPU.
 Both will be considered to be bloated.

 So the focus will be on the computers which were still part of the 8-bit and 16-bit era.
 Although the 68000/68010 has a 32-bit instruction set, it has a 16-bit data bus and a 24-bit address bus, so the 68000/68010 will be included, but the 68020 has a 32-bit data bus, so it will not be included.
 The 68EC020 has a 24-bit address bus, so it will not be included either.
 The 386SX has a 16-bit data bus, so it will be included, even though it is otherwise a 32-bit processor.
-It is possible for a 80286 to run faster than a 386SX.
+It is possible for a 286 to run faster than a 386SX.
 The 386DX was fully 32-bit, so it will not be included.
-This means the FM Towns Marty will be considered to be part of the 16-bit era since it has a 386SX.
+This means a computer like the FM Towns Marty will be considered to be part of the 16-bit era since it has a 386SX.

-The graphical elements from the 16-bit computers will be used, while anything after is considered to be bloated.
+The graphical elements from the 16-bit computers can be used, while anything after is considered to be bloated.
 This means Windows 95 is off-limits, as well as the colorized version of Mac System 7.
 The monochrome version of System 7 runs on a 68000 so it is included.
 This is only referring to the actual graphics, ideas from the later GUI's can be used, but adapted to fit the 16-bit era graphics.

 NeXTStep started out on the 68030, but pivoted to support multiple architectures including the 486.
 I used to think that the x86 was not a good architecture because it seemed to be the prevailing opinion at the time, all the while dreaming of an alternate reality where the 680x0 and/or PowerPC architectures won.
 Having taken a closer look, I no longer think that, I believe the x86 is the better chip and that the better chip won.
 I see the x86 as being more practical and efficient, while having an orthogonal instruction set is impractical and inefficient.
 From a hardware perspective, the x86 makes more sense to me intuitively, although admittedly I do not have too much knowledge of how hardware works.
 The 680x0 does sound nice in theory, but I get the impression it only makes sense if you disregard the laws of physics.
 I think NeXTStep/OpenStep was correct for switching over to the 486, and I think Apple made a mistake by switching over to PowerPC.
 After Apple bought NeXT, that set in motion the porting of OpenStep over to PowerPC, which I see as a mistake.